matter-labs/era-boojum/README.md

 ### Notes on subparts of construction

-- Only the `2^64 - 2^32 + 1` field is implemented.
-The non-vectorized math implementation largely follows the approach of Plonky2, but is reformulated for const traits
+- Only the 2^64 - 2^32 + 1 field is implemented.
+The non-vectorized math implementation is based on the implementation developed for Plonky2, but is reformulated for const traits
 - Auto-vectorization is performed mainly for additions, where benefits are clear
 - Poseidon MDS and round constants are equal to Plonky2 to have some compatibility for users
 - Poseidon2 round constants reuses the Poseidon constants